-Many “exotics” were brought to the North American continent with the Europeans.
-These plants are from all over the world!
+Many “exotics” came to the North American continent with the Europeans.
+These came from all over the world!
 Camellias are from China, azaleas are from Japan, and crape myrtles are from Southeast Asia.
 Despite what its name suggests, even Confederate Jasmine is not native.

 The saw palmetto stalks have spines that scratch.
 Have you ever run into one of these?
 Or tried to yank it out of the soil?
 They are sharp and tough.
 Deer do not eat palms, unless they are really desperate.
 Not only is the plant protected from would-be trampling, it also serves as a dense shelter for small ground dwellers.
 Saw palmetto extract has been used in the medical field to reduce urinary problems resulting from an enlarged prostate.